Restoril (Temazepam) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Specialized therapies like music therapy, animal-assisted therapy, or art therapy

-If you’re searching for a rehab program for temazepam addiction, it can be difficult to know which type of program is right for you.
+If you’re searching for a temazepam rehab program, it can be difficult to know which type of program is right for you.
 Fortunately, you don’t have to make that decision alone.
-Your doctor or an addiction treatment specialist can help you determine the program that best fits your needs and circumstances.
+Your doctor or an addiction treatment specialist can help you determine what type of temazepam treatment program that best fits your needs and circumstances.

 - Health insurance benefits